Where you can study

 Please indicate if you have any short or long-term disability (including learning disability), impairment, injury or physical/mental health condition.
 If you disclose any disability, health or personal information as part of your application, this will be discussed with you at an interview.
 The information supplied is confidential to the University staff processing your application.

-Note that you may also need to provide evidence prior to going on placement, that you meet the immunisations standards of practice for healthcare professionals in New Zealand.
+Note that you may also need to provide evidence before going on placement that you meet the immunisation standards of practice for healthcare professionals in New Zealand.

 English language skills